ethereum/go-ethereum/docs/_interface/Private-Network.md

 ---

 This guide explains how to set up a private network of multiple Geth nodes.
 An Ethereum network is private if the nodes are not connected to the main network.
 In this context private only means reserved or isolated, rather than protected or secure.
-A fully controlled, private Ethereum network is useful as a backend for network integration testing for core developers working on issues realting to networking/blockchain syncing etc. Private networks are also useful for Dapp developers testing multi-block and multi-user scenarios.
+A fully controlled, private Ethereum network is useful as a backend for core developers working on issues relating to networking/blockchain syncing etc. Private networks are also useful for Dapp developers testing multi-block and multi-user scenarios.

 This page describes the setup process and configuration options required to establish a private network.
 An end-to-end tutorial for setting up a simple private network is available in the [final section below](#end-to-end-example).